CBC course – Faculty

 Senior Scientist, Department of Biology and Evolution of Marine Organisms, Stazione Zoologica Anton Dohrn & Association for Cephalopod Research ‘CephRes’

 Graziano Fiorito is a biologist with over thirty years’ experience in research on biological, neural and behavioral plasticity.
 He is currently Senior Scientist at the Department of Biology and Evolution of Marine Organisms of the Stazione Zoologica Anton Dohrn in Naples (Italy).
-He served as Department Head for several years.
 G. Fiorito main research interest is on how neural circuity controls complex behaviour including individual and social learning.

 He has been active in promoting best-practice and scientific approaches for improvement of animal welfare in scientific research as applied to cephalopod molluscs.